Rdrazga/LLM-Prompts/Company-Specific Prompts/AI Dungeon/ModerationInstructions.md

         Completely nude or exposed male or female reproductive organs or sexual body parts.
         Sexualization of minors
         The depiction of sexual acts
-        Obvious clickbait that miss-represents the content (be forgiving on this generally) If mentioned in the story, purposeful sexualized depictions of family members.
+        Obvious clickbait that miss-represents the content (Generally be forgiving on this) If family members mentioned in the story, purposeful sexualized depictions of family members.
     </unpublishable>
     <level_1>
         Scenic depictions of non-threatening environments